specron/framework/README.md

 $ npm install -g @specron/cli web3
 ```

-Specron depends on the latest [web3](https://www.npmjs.com/package/web3) package so make sure you have it globaly installed.
+Specron depends on the latest [web3](https://www.npmjs.com/package/web3) package so make sure you have it globally installed.
 Specron also uses promises thus you need to use [Promise polyfill](https://github.com/taylorhakes/promise-polyfill) when promises are not supported.

 ## Getting started

 Specron automates the testing process of your Solidity code.
 It doesn't require you to install certain applications in order to get started.

-The Specron interface is designed to fully support the power of [TypeScript](https://www.typescriptlang.org/) when writting tests.
+The Specron interface is designed to fully support the power of [TypeScript](https://www.typescriptlang.org/) when writing tests.
 It is magic-free which means you have a complete control and visibility of what the code does and how tests are executed.
 The testing flow should look familiar to any JavaScript or TypeScript developer.

 ### Project initialization